-Working capital increased \$24.9 million from \$322.6 million as of March 31, 2018 to \$347.5 million as of September 30, 2018.
+Working capital increased \$6.7 million from \$322.6 million as of March 31, 2018 to \$329.3 million as of December 31, 2018.
 The net increase in working capital is primarily the result of cash flow from operations.
 We believe that our existing cash, cash equivalents and our cash from operations will be sufficient to meet our anticipated cash needs for working capital, income taxes, capital expenditures and potential stock repurchases for at least the next twelve months.
 We may seek additional funding through public or private financings or other arrangements during this period.
-Adequate funds may not be available on terms favorable to us, or at all.
+Adequate funds may not be available when needed or may not be available on terms favorable to us, or at all.
 If additional funds are raised by issuing equity securities, dilution to existing stockholders will result.
 If we raise additional funds by obtaining loans from third parties, the terms of those financing arrangements may include negative covenants or other restrictions on our business that could impair our operational flexibility, and would also require us to fund additional interest expense.
 If funding is insufficient at any time in the future, we may be unable to develop or enhance our products or services, take advantage of business opportunities or respond to competitive pressures, any of which could have a material adverse effect on our business, financial condition and results of operations.